 The Waterbury Clock Company started its life in 1857 as a subsidiary of a brass manufacturing company called Benedict & Burnham.
-In fact, they didn’t have any experience in making clocks, but they wanted a way to use their brass.
+In fact, they didn’t have any experience in making clocks, but they wanted a way to use their brass movement.

-By the time the Waterbury Clock Company went out of business in 1944, they had become one of the most well known makers of antique wall clocks.
-They also made mantel clocks, watches, and clock movements.
+By the time the Waterbury Clock Company went out of business in 1944, they had become one of the most well known makers of antique wall clock models.
+They also made different mantel clock models, watches, and clock movements.

 Because they were so deeply ingrained in the brass manufacturing business, this metal became a huge part of the design of all of their clocks, but in the beginning, they didn’t employ anyone who had any experience making clocks.

 Instead, they sold movements and cases for clocks made by others.
-These brass movements were marked with the Waterbury Clock Co. name and can typically be identified by their rounded edges.
+The brass movement was marked with the Waterbury Clock Co. name and can typically be identified by their rounded edges.

-Finally, they hired brothers Chauncey and Noble Jerome.
-Production grew rapidly after that, and in 1873, they had to build a new production facility to accommodate the number of products they were making.
+Finally, they hired brothers Chauncey Jerome and Noble Jerome.
+Production grew rapidly after that in the 19th century, and in 1873, they had to build a new production facility to accommodate the number of products they were making.

-They added non-jeweled pocket watches in the 1880s and 90s and by 1890, the company was making 20,000 clocks and watches every day.
+They added non-jeweled pocket watch models in the 1880s and 90s and by 1890, the company was making 20,000 clocks and watches every day.
 They sold these products through Sears, Roebuck & Company as well as a few other retailers.

 The Waterbury Clock Company had a good relationship with R.H.
 Ingersoll & Brother, another watch company at the time.
-The company began to struggle in 1922, so the Waterbury Clock Company bought them and they became the Ingersoll-Waterbury Company.
+The company began to struggle in 1922, so the Waterbury Clock Company bought them and they became the Ingersoll Waterbury Clock Company.

 Unfortunately, the Waterbury Clock Company began struggling during the Great Depression, too.
-One of the things that kept Waterbury afloat during the depression was their agility and willingness to move to more modern designs.
+One of the things that kept Waterbury watch afloat during the Great Depression was their agility and willingness to move to more modern designs.

 They began producing Mickey Mouse wristwatches, which were insanely popular and started a trend that continues to this day, despite the fact that no one, including Walt Disney himself, thought they would sell.

 They also began making modern electric clocks in 1932.
 This shift proved that they were able to adapt, and during World War II, they began supporting the war effort.
-In 1942, they sold to a Norwegian group who renamed the company the United States Time Corporation, which eventually became Timex.
+In 1942, they sold to a Norwegian group who renamed the company the United States Time Corporation, which eventually became the Timex watch.

 Famous Waterbury Clocks